aiplanethub/genai-stack/README.md

     PORT=8080
     OPENAI_APIKEY=sk-xxx
     ```
-2.  create a _docker-compose.yaml_ file with the below contents
+2.  create a _docker-compose.yaml_ file with the below contents and run the command `docker compose up -d`

     ```yaml
     version: "3.4"